brianotoole/brianotoole.github.io-brianzotoole/_posts/2016-11-08-sass-media-queries.md

   }
 ~~~~

-So, instead of separating media queries into partial files in your directory, I'd recommend adding them inline.
-It's much, much easier to manage.
+So, instead of separating media queries into partial files in your directory, I'd recommend adding them inline... within the element.
+We can call those "element queries" instead of media queries.
+It's much, much easier to manage these within the element instead of separate files.
 Especially, when you will be working on a site that evolves rapidly.

 ### Potential Issues
 Some may think this will create bloat.
 However, if you are using a build tool, like Grunt, or minifying your assets, there's nothing to worry about.
 We're talking a few KBs in the grand scheme of things.